adarshadshetty09/CODING/OOPS.md

 Then create 2 employees and display their details.

 Try writing it yourself first.
 Send me your code, and I'll review it line by line and then give you the next OOP concept.

+Excellent! 👍 Your OOP code is correct.
+You have understood the basic structure very well.

+One small improvement: you are storing salary as a string:

+employee1 = Employee("Adarsha", "100000", "DBA")

+Better:

+employee1 = Employee("Adarsha", 100000, "DBA")
+employee2 = Employee("Rahul", 120000, "SRE")

+That way, Python treats salary as a number, so later you can do calculations like:

+employee1.salary + 10000

+What you've learned from this code

+You have already used several OOP concepts:

+1. Class

+class Employee:

+Employee is your blueprint.

+2. Constructor

+def __init__(self, name, salary, role):

+This runs automatically when you create an object.

+3. self

+self.name = name

+self refers to the current object.

+So when you do:

+employee1 = Employee("Adarsha", 100000, "DBA")

+Python essentially creates:

+employee1
+ ├── name   → Adarsha
+ ├── salary → 100000
+ └── role   → DBA

+And:

+employee2 = Employee("Rahul", 120000, "SRE")

+creates a completely separate object:

+employee2
+ ├── name   → Rahul
+ ├── salary → 120000
+ └── role   → SRE

+4. Method

+def display(self):
+    print("I am Employee")

+display() is a method belonging to the Employee class.

+---

+One thing I want you to change

+Instead of printing every attribute separately:

+print(employee1.name)
+print(employee1.salary)
+print(employee1.role)

+make your display() method actually display the employee information:

+def display(self):
+    print("Name:", self.name)
+    print("Salary:", self.salary)
+    print("Role:", self.role)

+Then simply:

+employee1.display()
+employee2.display()

+This is a better OOP approach because the Employee object knows how to display its own information.

+Your next challenge 🚀

+Don't move to inheritance yet.

+Modify your class so it has:

+Employee
+    name
+    salary
+    role

+    display()
+    annual_salary()

+annual_salary() should return:

+monthly salary × 12

+For example:

+Adarsha
+100000
+DBA

+Annual Salary: 1200000

+Try it yourself and send me the code.
+I'll review it and then we'll move to self + instance variables in depth.